ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/Countput/readme.md

 # Countput

-Countput extends Pythons Counter class from Collections to provide different styles of output and return values.
+Countput extends Python's Counter class from Collections to provide different styles of output and return values.

 Is Counter perfect?  _Of course_